psi-consortium/psi/doc/PSI/PSI-TAD/terms.md

 ## Services

-Services are a predifined utilization of different [resources](#resources) in the teleport and the space segment, which providers offer to users, e.g. Internet Access, Telephony or Site-to-Site IP-Trunk.
+Services are a predefined utilization of different [resources](#resources) in the teleport and the space segment, which providers offer to users, e.g. Internet Access, Telephony or Site-to-Site IP-Trunk.
 They may also provide value-added services, e.g. network management or field services, which do not employ resources.
 Services (and on-site resources) are then bundled to [products](#products), which are sold to a user.